Joe Boyle (baseball)

 Joseph Patrick Boyle (born August 14, 1999) is an American professional baseball pitcher for the Tampa Bay Rays of Major League Baseball (MLB).
 He has previously played in MLB for the Oakland Athletics.

+Boyle played college baseball for the Notre Dame Fighting Irish, then was drafted by the Cincinnati Reds in 2020.
+He was traded to Oakland in 2023, making his MLB debut as a September call-up.
+He was traded to Tampa Bay after the 2024 season.

 Amateur career

-Boyle attended North Oldham High School in Goshen, Kentucky, where he played baseball.
+Boyle spent seven years living in the St. Louis metropolitan area and originally attended Fort Zumwalt West High School in O'Fallon, Missouri.
+He graduated from North Oldham High School in Goshen, Kentucky, where he played baseball.
 As a senior in 2017, he earned All-State honors.
-He opted out of the 2017 Major League Baseball draft, and enrolled at the University of Notre Dame to play college baseball.
+He opted out of the 2017 MLB draft, and enrolled at the University of Notre Dame to play college baseball.

-As a freshman for the Notre Dame Fighting Irish baseball team in 2018, Boyle pitched two innings in which he gave up four earned runs and eight walks.
+As a freshman for the Notre Dame Fighting Irish in 2018, Boyle pitched two innings, giving up four earned runs and eight walks.
 That summer, he played in the Northwoods League for the Kalamazoo Growlers.
 He also briefly played in the Cape Cod Baseball League for the Cotuit Kettleers.
-In 2019, as a sophomore, Boyle made 18 relief appearances and went 3–3 with a 5.96 ERA, 39 strikeouts, and 27 walks over 25 2/3 innings.
-After the season, he returned to the Cape Cod Baseball League and played for the Harwich Mariners where he posted a 2.14 ERA and 39 strikeouts over 21 innings and was named a league all-star.
-Boyle pitched 8 1/3 innings for the 2020 season in which he posted a 3.24 ERA with 17 strikeouts and 13 walks before the remainder of the season was cancelled due to the COVID-19 pandemic.
+In 2019, as a sophomore, Boyle made 18 relief appearances and went 3–3 with a 5.96 earned run average (ERA), 39 strikeouts, and 27 walks over 25 2/3 innings.
+After the season, he returned to the Cape Cod League, pitching for the Harwich Mariners ,where he had a 2.14 ERA and 39 strikeouts over 21 innings and was named a league all-star.
+Boyle pitched 8 1/3 innings for the 2020 season in which he posted a 3.24 ERA with 17 strikeouts and 13 walks before the season was cancelled due to the COVID-19 pandemic.

 Professional career

 Cincinnati Reds

-Boyle was drafted by the Cincinnati Reds in the fifth round, with the 143rd overall selection, of the 2020 Major League Baseball draft.
+The Cincinnati Reds selected Boyle in the fifth round, with the 143rd overall selection, of the 2020 MLB draft.
 Boyle signed with the Reds, but did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He made his professional debut in 2021 with the Single-A Daytona Tortugas, posting a 3.55 ERA over 12 2/3 innings while missing time due to injury.
 Boyle opened the 2022 season with the High-A Dayton Dragons.
 He was named the Midwest League Pitcher of the Month for May.
 In early August, Boyle was promoted to the Double-A Chattanooga Lookouts.
-Over 23 games (22 starts) between both teams, Boyle went 3–6 with a 2.86 ERA, 153 strikeouts, and 84 walks over 100 2/3 innings.
+Over 23 games (22 starts) between both teams, he went 3–6 with a 2.86 ERA, 153 strikeouts, and 84 walks over 100 2/3 innings.
 He returned to Chattanooga to open the 2023 season.
+In 19 games with Chattanooga, Boyle went 6–5 with a 4.50 ERA, 122 strikeouts, and 75 walks across 84 innings.